In 3 Simple Steps

 As a coach, I’m often asked to intervene when a team member has failed to meet the expectations of their boss, or when someone feels they need to be a more effective but doesn’t see where they’re going wrong.

 When we meet people where they are, we bring the kind of coaching that fits their role and experience.
 The ‘how to guide’ in today’s blog post (Day 10 is all bout the infographic) will empower you to do just that with your coachees by helping you to identify where they are in their learning journey and how you can best support them.

 This effort begins with the first of the four stages of learning, based on the Johari Window, where a coach supports the coachee throughout the process of progressing from incompetence to competence in a skill or concept.
 Understanding these 4 stages of learning and how to identify where the coachee is, will amplify your results and expedite getting them where they need to be.

 Once you know where they are – you can then break down your coaching plan into 3 simple steps:

 First time here?
-Thank you for reading my blog.
-This is Day 10 of the 30 Day Blogging Challenge.
-If you liked it, and please pin it to your Pinterest coaching board.
+Thank you for reading the post.
+If you liked it, please feel free to share, comment or pin it to your Pinterest coaching board.

 There are also more posts here; I’d love to hear your comments.